Eagle Lake Protection Program

 “The goal of the Eagle Lake Protection Program is to make fundamental changes to Eagle Lake and its watershed to enhance the enjoyment of the lake for current and future generations.”

-The first step in this multi-year project, the Eagle Lake Water Testing Program, has been ongoing for the first two years.
+The first step in this community-driven project, the Eagle Lake Water Testing Program, has been ongoing for the first two years.
 ELIA has renewed the contract with Dr. Marcel Dijkstra and the University of Wisconsin – Oshkosh Environmental Research and Innovation Center to assist us and provide technical expertise in the process.

 We urge the entire lake community to join us in positively impacting the quality of Eagle Lake!